 I’ve never been much of a fan of dead white men, apart from Joe Strummer from The Clash, but Vladimir Lenin is all right in my book.

 Lenin and his comrades must have been stoked this time a century and a year ago.
-Pumped up.